 There are three main ways you interact with BigQuery: loading and exporting data, querying and viewing data, and managing data.

 Loading and exporting data

 In most cases, you load data into BigQuery Storage.
 If you want to get the data back out of BigQuery, you can export the data.
 You can also set up a table as an external data source which allows you to use a query to transform your data as you load it.

 Querying and viewing data

-Once you load your data into BigQuery, there are a few ways to query or view the data in your tables:
+Once you load your data into BigQuery, you can query or view the data in your tables.
+For example, you can:

-In addition to querying and viewing data, you can manage data in BigQuery by using functions that enable the following tasks:
+In addition to querying and viewing data, you can manage data in BigQuery in the following ways:

-- Getting information about jobs, tables and datasets
+- Getting information about jobs, datasets, and tables.